Was Nepal Part of India? Untangling a Complex History

 Q: Did Nepal ever pay tribute to India?

 A: Throughout history, there were instances where Nepali rulers interacted with Indian rulers through treaties and exchanges that involved gifts or symbolic payments.
-However, these should not be confused with the systematic tribute payments imposed on subjects of an empire.
+On the flip side, these should not be confused with the systematic tribute payments imposed on subjects of an empire.
 These were typically diplomatic gestures or part of broader agreements, not a sign of subjugation.

 Q: How did the Gorkha soldiers contribute to British India?